bertiewooster/bertiewooster.github.io/_posts/2023-02-07-Are-the-Starting-Materials-for-Synthesizing-Your-Target-Molecules-Commercially-Available.md

+Notice that the total time taken for the API calls is less than the sum of the calls for each reactant because we're running calls for two reactants concurrently.

 `check_reactions()` returns two results, a drawing and a list of reactions and whether each is accessible, that is, whether all its reactants are commercially available.
 To view the results graphically, call the drawing.
 The first column is the target and tells whether it's accessible.
 Each subsequent column is a reactant and tells whether it's commercially available.